 From 2018 HMRC will begin introducing its new tax scheme – Making Tax Digital.
 First announced in the government’s 2015 budget, the scheme will be a major overhaul of the way that individuals and businesses pay their taxes – streamlining the process to cut down on unnecessary waste and errors.
-At Dua & Co we know that you will want to navigate these changes as effortlessly as possible – so here is everything you need to know about the new tax scheme, and what we can do to help.
+At DUA we know that you will want to navigate these changes as effortlessly as possible – so here is everything you need to know about the new tax scheme, and what we can do to help.

 What is Making Tax Digital?